Our Fees - Wills

 Our fees on domestic sales and purchases are always the subject of an estimate in respect of our fees, and an estimate of disbursements but which will vary from case to case

-Our fees are generally from £1,200 plus VAT for a simple sale or purchase, irrespective of value.
-A tailored quote will be provided for more complicated properties, or those with a particularly high value (£1m+).
+Our fees are generally not less than £1,400 plus VAT for a simple sale or purchase.
+A tailored quote will usually be provided and especially for those with value of £1m or more.

 We ask for £400 for searches on each purchase which is usually enough to cover the Local Land Charge Search, Water Search, Environmental Search and Chancel Search.
 These do vary from area to area and will be different in each case.